ldkong1205/MSc-Dissertation/README.md

 Progress:
 -----
+YOLOv3:
-<li>YOLOv3 installation and configuration have been completed and preliminary test has been carried out.
+    installation and configuration have been completed and preliminary test has been carried out.
-`The installation and configuration of YOLOv3 can be found at https://pjreddie.com/darknet/yolo/.`
+    The installation and configuration of YOLOv3 can be found at https://pjreddie.com/darknet/yolo/.